03 Pulling a Thread#

 Aim#

-To use Newton’s second law in order to explain a surprising demonstration.
+To use Newton’s second law to explain a surprising demonstration.

 Subjects#